The Apple Car project is no stranger to the rumor mill.

 Reports of trade deals, industry partnerships and vehicle specs have swirled ever since mutterings of an Apple-produced car began several years ago, and the tech company – known for its penchant for keeping things under wraps – has often been quick to dispel false information as quickly as it gains traction.

-While Apple has all-but-confirmed it's working on an autonomous automotive project (codenamed Project Titan), many big questions still remain unanswered.
+We do know for certain that Apple is working on an autonomous automotive project (codenamed Project Titan), but many big questions still remain unanswered.

-Will it be an actual Apple Car?
-Will it be tech we can buy and integrate into our own vehicles?
-Will it be hardware and software licensed to third-party car makers?
-Or, will it be part of a service, run by Apple to transport us around in driverless cars?
+Will it be an actual Apple Car, tech we can integrate into our own vehicles or hardware and software licensed to third-party car makers?
+Could it even be part of a service, run by Apple to transport us around in driverless cars?

 Cut to the chase

 - What is it?
-Apple's long-rumored car – possibly an EV – which could be self-driving
+Apple's long-rumored car, which could be self-driving

 - When is it out?
 Long story short: nobody knows